tryton/tryton/modules/web_shop_shopify/doc/usage.rst

    * Products: Read and write

-You also need to copy the password that is generated.
+You also need to copy the :guilabel:`Admin API access token` that is generated when installing the app.

-When setting the :doc:`Web Shop <web_shop:index>`'s type to  "Shopify", you must fill in the "Shop URL" (e.g. ``https://<store-name>.myshopify.com``) and the "Password" with the copied one.
+When setting the :doc:`Web Shop <web_shop:index>`'s type to  "Shopify", you must fill in the :guilabel:`Shop URL` (e.g.
+``https://<store-name>.myshopify.com``), the :guilabel:`Access Token` with the
+copied one and select the :guilabel:`Version`.

 .. note::